 “Embrace the risks of natural stone!
 You can’t beat the real deal.
 Stains and scratches are part of the charm.”
 JT Christensen, Design Consultant, Architectural Ceramics

 Nature lovers, be advised!
-The allure of natural stone is not geared specifically toward the earthy or crunchy, or even the habitually stoned.
+The allure of natural stone is not geared specifically toward the naturalists nor the habitually stoned.
 It is the educated and accepting consumer who will best grasp the dazzling thrill of real stone.
 Stone is riddled with magical quirks and inherent defects, some of which can even make it rather forgiving at times.
 No piece is identical.
 Thus, perfection is never an option, and character is always a given.
 JT Christensen, a fellow marble lover and Design Consultant at Architectural Ceramics, believes “you can’t beat the real deal,” when it comes to natural stone.
 I must agree.
 There is some crazy stuff set in stone!
 The tiny fissures, holes, chips, veins, and striations are what make stone so fascinating.
 In more rustic stones, these kinks and curves can even mask dirt and household stains.
 The brushed and cobbled travertine on my own kitchen floor was selected intentionally to hide the tracks of mud-ridden soccer cleats.
 However with smoother, lighter, or more uniform stones like marble, the imperfections may be too dramatic for everyone to enjoy.
 The unbridled love some have for natural stone is purely subjective.
 I am a huge fan of the visual drama of natural stone.
 To me, the random fossilized marks and the colorful flow of the veining in stone tell a mysterious geologic tale.
 It fascinates me to think one can look at a piece of marble and witness the outcome of millions of years of metamorphic changes in the earth.
 That’s one type of groovy drama you cannot get from engineered products.
 I suggest any stone-seekers do a little self evaluation on how much visible drama you want for your tile project.
 If you can handle a decent dose, then we’re ready to move on to stone maintenance.

 Steven Bailey, of Architectural Ceramics, flaunting their large porcelain panels.

-One surprisingly beneficial trait of natural stone is that it can be restored, at least to some extent.
+One surprisingly beneficial trait of natural stone is that the surface can be restored, at least to some extent.
 Superficial defects can be remedied with restoration methods.
 Many types of aged stone can be buffed and polished by a stone restoration company, much like hardwood floors can be refinished.
 Stone restoration by specialized companies can also include using a poultice to remove certain stains.
-However, some blemishes are less simple to resolve, especially when they’re intrinsic to the stone.
+However, some blemishes are more complex to resolve.
 Stone may contain trace deposits of elements like iron, which can oxidize over time and result in color change, especially in wet areas like showers.
 With the popularity of white marble in shower areas, the issue of yellowing or discoloring from oxidation is becoming more prevalent.
 We’ll discuss iron oxidation in more depth in future posts (since it requires a geology lesson.)
 For now, just expect more maintenance with natural stone than with engineered tile.
 A wise friend and tile industry colleague from Italy, Barbara Mion of Mosaic Tile Co, puts it very simply, when she says “Il marmo si invecchia con la famiglia.”
 That translates to “marble should age with the family.”
 The Italians are pretty enlightened when it comes to marble and vino.
 They’re both expected to age and change gracefully, just like people.
 Marble doesn’t need to be replaced just because it ages.
 Having lived in Italy amidst ancient stone installations, I can vouch for the endearing and dynamic character of aging stone.
 Perhaps acceptance is the great lesson we can derive from natural stone.
 If acceptance is not your strong point, well… don’t quarry, be happy!
 You’ve still got options, as you step away from the quarry, and toward the factory.
 See for yourself in this pic of Steven Bailey, tile fashionista and Floor Manager of Architectural Ceramics as he flaunts the revered Bethesda showroom backdrop.
 This large tile panel display screams of swanky marblesque qualities, yet it’s actually porcelain!

 Engineered tile can be divided into porcelain and non-porcelain products.
 For detailed info, TCNA (Tile Council of North America) offers great insight on the different types of engineered tile, but here’s the quick and dirty; Porcelain is generally dense, durable, and often frost resistant, making it an easy pick for high traffic area floors like kitchens, commercial installations, and even exteriors.
 Porcelain comes glazed and unglazed, with the glazed variety typically boasting lower maintenance.
 Most of what you see in current tile showrooms is glazed.
 Glazed porcelain is non-porous and rarely requires sealer.
 It’s super easy to clean, and is generally scratch resistant.
 Real porcelain tile is an excellent option for those seeking reliability, predictability, and durability.
 Porcelain tile is one of the densest and lowest maintenance finishes in the construction industry, and is a top choice for those who love cooking and spilling, but hate cleaning and scrubbing.
 In November 2007, CTDA (Ceramic Tile Distributors Association) and TCNA jointly launched PTCA (Porcelain Tile Certification Agency), not because they love unpronounceable 4-letter acronyms, but they wanted to certify porcelain tile.
 This deterred manufacturers from calling tile “porcelain” if it wasn’t, and it ensured the tile sales force was educated on the difference between porcelain and ceramic tile.